We Can Help

 Contact us today at (424) 327-4614 to learn more about our sober living homes!

-Sober Living Resources for Sober Living Homes in Oklahoma
+Sober Living Resources for Sober Living Oklahoma

 Oklahoma, located in the South Central region of the United States, is bordered by Kansas, Texas, Arkansas, New Mexico, Missouri, and Colorado.
 This landlocked state is part of the extreme of the Upland South.
 Oklahoma is sometimes known by its nickname, “The Sooner State,” due to the impatience with which it was settled by colonizers.
 Today, Oklahoma residents are known as Oklahomans, or sometimes “Okies.”
 Oklahoma’s land covers three regions: the Great Plains, the US Interior Highlands, and the Cross Timbers — all of which are known for severe weather.
 Mesas, endless prairie, eastern forests, and mountain ranges all add to the natural beauty of Oklahoma.